I had a lot of fun this weekend shooting some soccer shots. This is one of my favorite images from the day.

-I also shot some verticals as well as some action during scrimmage.
+I also shot some verticals as well as some action during the scrimmage.

-The problem with actual action shots during a game is the light isn’t quite as nice as when you set something up to get that “poster” shot.
+The problem with actual action shots during a game is the light isn’t quite as lovely as when you set something up to get that “poster” shot.

-While I could have shot the photos with the two strobes on TTL I chose to use manual so I would get a very consistent output.
-When you just move to low angle with more sky the camera meter will want to change the flash output and the camera exposure.
-I wanted to control it so it was consistent.
+While I could have shot the photos with the two strobes on TTL, I used the manual to get consistent output.
+When you move to a low angle with more sky, the camera meter will want to change the flash output and the camera exposure.
+I tried to control it, so it was consistent.

 I recommend not always shooting with TTL for your flash.
-It will get you in the ballpark really quick, but the consistency of flash as things move isn’t as good as shooting in manual mode instead.
+It will get you in the ballpark quickly, but the beat consistency as things move isn’t as good as shooting in manual mode.